Applied Volume Glossary

 provenance | provenance, origin, source of origin | prose term |

-Technical names that remain unchanged and are not translated in either prose or tables: YAML/JSON keys (immutable_principles, mutable_rules, governance_protocol, incident_type, pipeline_phase, permitted_actions, max_scope, rollback_condition, decision_hash, parent_version, change_log, audit_trace, prompt_hash, decision_source, next_guard and similar), filenames (QWEN.md, requirements.md, plan.md, validation.md, mission.md, tech-stack.md, roadmap.md, constitution.md, judgment.md, precedents.md, genealogy.md), CLI command and script names (qwen -p, python3 scripts/..., git, npm, rg), custom command names (/sdd:specify, /plan, /review), statuses (Standard / Recommendation / Frontier), block markers ([runnable], [project script]), abbreviations (MCP, CI, LLM, API, KPI, MTTR, SLO, SLA, SRE).
+Technical names that remain as is and are not translated either in prose or in tables: YAML/JSON keys (immutable_principles, mutable_rules, governance_protocol, incident_type, pipeline_phase, permitted_actions, max_scope, rollback_condition, decision_hash, parent_version, change_log, audit_trace, prompt_hash, decision_source, next_guard, and the like), file names (QWEN.md, requirements.md, plan.md, validation.md, mission.md, tech-stack.md, roadmap.md, constitution.md, judgment.md, precedents.md, genealogy.md), CLI command and script names (qwen -p, python3 scripts/..., git, npm, rg), custom command names (/sdd:specify, /plan, /review), statuses (Standard / Recommendation / Frontier), block markers ([runnable], [project script]), abbreviations (MCP, CI, LLM, API, KPI, MTTR, SLO, SLA, SRE).

-This map helps quickly open the chapter where a term first receives a working definition and usage scenario.
+The map helps you quickly open the chapter in which a term first receives a working definition and an application scenario.
 Metrics (silent_p0, audit_trace_coverage, manual_review_floor) and memory keys (shadow-scorebook.json, shadow-candidates.yaml, precedents.md, judgment.md) are listed separately: metrics measure the system, memory keys store its history.

 | Group | Term | Introduced in part |